Please participate in the MPF User Survey 2018.

 See the relevant documentation for each for instructions how to enter them:

 3: Create an attract mode light/LED show¶

 The easiest way to create a complex series of light actions is with MPF’s show functionality.
-This is the exact same type of show that we use for the display loop, except this time we configure lights or LEDs for each step instead of slides.
+This is the exact same type of show that we use for the display loop, except this time we configure lights for each step instead of slides.